Definition of puberty

 The breast development starts prematurely, the onset of growth of pubic and armpit hair starts and menarche comes early.
 Another sign is rapid growth during early stages with the early lock of the epiphysis and therefore reduced final height.

 Diagnosis of Precocious Puberty

 A detailed anamnesis should be taken, and patients must be examined clinically.
 This should include sonography in order to evaluate inner sexual characteristics and classification of the external sexual characteristics according to Tanner stages.
 Furthermore, endocrinological diagnostics should be performed to distinguish central genesis from peripheral genesis.
 Precocious pseudo-puberty, unlike true precocious puberty, is associated with high levels of sex hormones, while the level of gonadotropin is low.
 In addition, a neurological examination should be carried out, followed by a magnetic resonance (MR) or computerized tomography (CT) scan to show central genesis.

 Treatment of Precocious Puberty

-If gonadal suppression treatment starts before bone maturation, then normal height can be achieved
+If gonadal suppression treatment starts before bone maturation, then normal height can be achieved.

 Definition of Delayed Puberty

 Delayed puberty–belated sexual maturity

-The counterpart to precocious puberty is the delayed puberty, in which the onset of puberty is later than usual.
+The counterpart to precocious puberty is delayed puberty, in which the onset of puberty is later than usual.
 This means that there is either no onset of the development of secondary sexual characteristics until the 14th year of life or no menarche until the 16th year of life.

 Etiology of Delayed Puberty